nnn

 10) Pulled Pork Bowl

-Think of it as a kindness to your future self: prepare pulled pork one time and then enjoy it in different ‘outfits’ throughout the week.
-Warm pork with sauce over rice.
-Then add a sharp topping such as pickled onions or some vinegar-based slaw.
-Adding a spoonful of beans makes it heartier.
-I have done this for friends and I’ve seen them become quiet in that sort of flattering manner.
+Consider this a favor to your future self and make pulled pork just once.
+You can enjoy it in a variety of ‘outfits’ for each meal throughout the week!
+Simply warm the pork and sauce and serve it over rice.
+For an extra kick, top it with pickled onions or some vinegar-based slaw.
+Adding a little bit of beans makes it more filling.
+I’ve done this for friends, and I’ve seen them go quiet in that sort of flattering way.

 11) Cajun Chicken Bowl

-I enjoy the no-frills flavor profile of Cajun seasoning.
-Take some chicken, sear it, and then add some Cajun spice, then slice, and add some bell peppers and wait for them to soften and char.
+I appreciate the straightforward flavor profile of the Cajun spice mix.
+Take some chicken, sear it, add some Cajun spice, then slice and add some bell peppers and wait for them to soften and develop some nice char.
 Spoon and serve over rice.
-A squeeze of lemon would be nice, if you have one.
-You can, however, plain yogurt to lessen it if it turns out saltier than expected and get some more vegetables.
+If you have a lemon, a squeeze would be nice.
+You can also use plain yogurt to tone it down if it turns out saltier than expected and add some more veggies.

 12) Lemongrass Pork Bowl

-This has a note of lemongrass that I find soapy, though I mean that as a positive.
-I would suggest finishing the ground pork with lime, which would include cooked minced lemongrass, garlic, and a little fish sauce.
-To keep the dish refreshing, add some cucumber and herbs.
-This means that you’re going to be dealing with a light touch of crushed peanuts.
+This has a hint of lemongrass that strikes me as soapy, but in a good way.
+My suggestion would be to finish the ground pork with lime, which would mean cooked minced lemongrass, some garlic and a bit of fish sauce.
+To keep the dish fresh, add cucumber and some herbs.
+You’ll be dealing with a light touch of crushed peanuts here.

 13) Mediterranean Chicken Bowl